William Gates - Microsoft Founder and Technology Advisor, Director

 For more information on how to buy Microsoft Stock please use our How to Invest in Microsoft guide.

 Note that the Microsoft information on this page should be used as a complementary analysis to other Microsoft's statistical models used to find the right mix of equity instruments to add to your existing portfolios or create a brand new portfolio.
-You can also try the Portfolio Volatility module to check portfolio volatility and analyze historical return density to properly model market risk.
+You can also try the Headlines Timeline module to stay connected to all market stories and filter out noise.
+Drill down to analyze hype elasticity.

 Complementary Tools for Microsoft Stock analysis